 - Place half of the beans in a blender or food processor and mix until creamy.
 As an alternative you can also use an immersion blender or mash them with a fork.

 - In a large pot, heat 1 tablespoon of olive oil over medium heat.
-Add sliced carrot and minced garlic, then sauté for 2 - 3 minutes.
+Add sliced onion and minced garlic, then sauté for 2 – 3 minutes.
 If necessary, add a tablespoon of water to prevent sticking.

 - Add to the pot diced carrot, diced celery and tomato paste, then allow to wilt for about 5 minutes.